waywit/pihole_influxdb2/README.rst

 Client configuration
 --------------------

-Can be found at influxdata: https://github.com/influxdata/influxdb-client-python#client-configuration
+Edit the "config.ini" to match your influxdb configuration.
+Information can be found at influxdata: https://github.com/influxdata/influxdb-client-python#client-configuration